 Potatoes are a great starch option to complete any meal!

-As an environmental scientist, I am always trying to make sustainable ingredients shine.
+As aย champion of eco-friendly practices, I am always trying to make sustainable ingredients shine.
 Potatoes, especially when sourced organically, are a sustainable crop.

 And the best part?
 Potatoes can generally be sourced locally year-round.